seratch/kotliquery/README.md

 ### Example

-KotliQuery is more easy-to-use than you expect.
-Just after reading this short section, you will have learnt enough.
+KotliQuery is much more easy-to-use than you expect.
+After just reading this short section, you will have learnt enough.

 #### Creating DB Session